 - It is required for orthodontic treatment

-- Necessary to prepare for dentures or implants
+- It is necessary to prepare for dentures or implants

 - Wisdom teeth are impacted or jeopardizing your bite

-Depending on how many teeth are left after extraction, we suggest different replacement options.
-We educate you about traditional and implant-supported options, so you can choose the restoration that best suits your oral health and budget needs.
+Depending on how many teeth are left after extraction, we may suggest different replacement options such as traditional and implant-supported options.

 When are Fixed Bridges Used?

 We suggest a fixed porcelain bridge to replace one to four missing or extracted teeth.
 It is a tried-and-true solution to restore your bite.
 A traditional bridge will crown two neighboring teeth to stabilize the porcelain replacements.
 If there are signs of gum disease, we will need to treat the area before we secure your final bridge.
 Doing so will promote the longevity of your bridge.

 If you are looking for a more permanent option or do not have healthy teeth to support the crowns, we can examine your gum tissue and bone to qualify you for an implant-supported bridge.

 Dentures are dependable restoration options for missing teeth.
 If you have budget concerns about implant-supported dentures or have extensive damage from gum disease, dentures are a great option for you.